 (1) Come to ride, enjoy lunch and the raffle: Pay the registration fee to participate: $30 for adults, $15 for juniors, and $15 for lunch only.

 (2) Ride and Collect Sponsors: Register same as above and download your NTD Sponsor Papers..
 Your registration fee can be refunded when you collect $100 or more on your NTD Sponsor Papers.
 Get your NTD Papers in advance and collect tax-deductible sponsor contributions for Massachusetts trail improvements.
 Sponsor checks are to be made payable to BSTRA, Inc. The eight participants bringing in the largest dollar amount in sponsor contributions will each be awarded generous prize packages to thank them for their efforts.

 (3) Collect Sponsors Only: Register online and be sure to check off the box that you are collecting sponsors only.
-Sponsor checks are to be made payable to BSTRA, Inc. You will still be eligible for the prize packages for the top eight participants as long as your NTD Sponsor Papers and collections are submitted to NTD Organizer, c/o 76 NW Main St,, Douglas, MA 01516 and received prior to June 12th; or come join us for lunch on National Trails Day and submit them in person prior to the 11 am deadline.
+Sponsor checks are to be made payable to BSTRA, Inc. You will still be eligible for the prize packages for the top eight participants as long as your NTD Sponsor Papers and collections are submitted to NTD Organizer, c/o 76 NW Main St,, Douglas, MA 01516 and received by June 10th; or come join us for lunch on National Trails Day and submit them in person prior to the 11 am deadline.